UDC-GAC/ServerlessContainers/docs/configuration.md

 limit we can set narrower boundaries and more restrained scaling up operations.

-To module the behaviour between these two options, thus tuning the framework to behave closer to the traditional instance or closer to the serverless paradigm, we can use the following configuration
+As it can be seen on the image below, to module the behaviour between these two options, thus tuning the framework to behave closer to the traditional instance or closer to the serverless paradigm, we can use the following configuration parameters:
-parameters:

 * 1) **Scaling up amount**.
 A fixed and configurable amount.
 * 2) **Scaling down policy**.
 Although several are possible, to implement